Research at Oak Tree Surgery and Pensilva Health Centre

 We believe it is important to offer our patients the opportunity to benefit from participation in research and have been involved in primary care research for over 20 years.
-Oak Tree Surgery is part of an enthusiastic group of primary care research teams: the Cornwall Clinical Research Group.
+We have a dedicated and enthusiastic research team including 3 doctors, 2 nurses and a healthcare assistant.
+Oak Tree works as part of group of primary care research teams: the Cornwall Clinical Research Group.
+We are winners of ‘Embedding Research Culture Award 2019’ and shortlisted for Research Practice Award 2020 (results pending).

 Over 20,000 patients and healthy members of the public take part in clinical research in the South West of England each year.
 A significant number hear about the opportunity to participate in a health research study through their GP and are recruited to a study run by their local practice.